 Sadhaka Nilakanthanatha, a member of the Siddhidatta Kulam, assists with the growing of the monastery's food in our extensive organic gardens and fruit groves.
 His areas of service include the maintenance of the sacred meditation paths and grounds, buildings and vehicles.
-His knowledge of ayurveda is brought to bear in growing herbs and healing plants.
+He oversees the fruit orchards and general tree care.
 He is one of the monks who perform the monthly Chitra pada puja honoring Gurudeva's mahasamadhi.
-On retreats he cultivates culinary and medicinal herbs in a garden he designed near the kitchen, and cooks special meals for his brothers.
+On retreats he turns wood on our monastery lathe from wood we get from local tree trimmers and also cooks special meals for his brother monks.